wu-rymd/bkjr/README.md

 ## Static analysis

+### Branch coverage

+- We use the JaCoCo plugin in Maven to track branch coverage of our code base
+- To generate a report, run `./mvnw clean verify`
+  - The report is generated at `/target/site/jacoco/`
+  - We copied it to [`/jacoco`](https://github.com/wu-rymd/kaiserschmarrn/blob/main/reports/jacoco) to comply with T5 requirements, since `target/` is git-ignored
+- **Note: `clean verify` clears the `target/` directory.
+This command regenerates checkstyle and generates JaCoCo reports.**
+  - **If you previously generated a FindBugs report (how-to below), you will have to regenerate it.
+Better yet, always generate the FindBugs report _last_.**

 ### Bug finding

 - We use the FindBugs plugin in Maven to find bugs in our code base